 Active learning is of high importance and we have sculpted a curriculum that engages all pupils in a variety of fun and exciting ways.
 Our curriculum gives our pupils opportunities at developing their independence, in every aspect of the word.
 From becoming a well-rounded citizen – to taking charge of their own learning.
 We have designed our curriculum to inspire our pupils to find out more.

 Below is a rationale as to why some subjects are taught weekly and some have a blocked teaching approach:

 For further information on each subject and year group content please see our wider curriculum sub pages.

-If parents/carers would like further information regarding our curriculum please contact email@example.com and we can put you in contact with Mr Garrood or Mr Taylor, our Curriculum Leaders.
+If parents/carers would like further information regarding our curriculum please contact email@example.com and we can put you in contact with Mr Garrood our Curriculum Leader.